Werner-Staeblein/Project-3/README.md

 - **Deployment on Heroku**

 The website is deployed with Heroku.
-Heroku is a cloud platform as a service (PaaS) that allows to deply applications in the cloud.
+Heroku is a cloud platform as a service (PaaS) that allows to deploy applications in the cloud.

 To deploy the website from the GitHub repository to Heroku, several steps need to be taken as follows: